What is a Prescription Drug?

 Opiates: mainly prescribed for the treatment of severe or chronic pain

 Tranquilizers/Sedatives: mainly prescribed for the treatment of anxiety or sleep disorders

-All of these prescription drugs can lead to the person who is taking them to become addicted.
+All of these prescription drugs can cause the person who is taking them to become addicted.
 These drugs can only be prescribed by a licensed medical doctor, optometrist, dentist or veterinarian.
-Also, the doctor not only prescribes these drugs, but also the manner in which they need to be taken.
-There are some people who are predisposed to become addicted to these types of drugs, regardless the cause of the prescription: injury, chronic pain, or depression.
+The doctor prescribes these drugs and the manner in which they need to be taken.
+Some people are predisposed to become addicted to these types of drugs, regardless of the reason for the prescription: injury, chronic pain, or depression.

 However, most of the people who actually become addicted to prescription drugs do not begin taking these drugs with the intention to become addicted to them.
 Most of the individuals take these drugs as medication to help them with their condition.
 But these drugs also have the ability to provide a pleasurable feeling.

 These drugs may also cause a gradual tolerance so that more drugs are needed in order to produce the required effect.
 This is why many prescription drugs can become physically or psychologically addictive, leading to prescription drug addiction.

 As with any other drug abuse, this one also is dangerous.
 The risks may differ depending on the type and quantity of drug abused.
 Most of the effects include:

 - Altered states of consciousness